code-dot-org/code-dot-org/STYLEGUIDE.md

   ```

 ### Writing Unit Test
-Our unit test testing library is [Minitest](https://github.com/minitest/minitest).
+Our unit tests testing library is [Minitest](https://github.com/minitest/minitest).

 When writing unit test we prefer to use [Specs Syntax](https://github.com/minitest/minitest?tab=readme-ov-file#specs-).
-Our default MiniTest Spec has been extended to inlcude some RSpec features such as [`subject`](https://rspec.info/features/3-13/rspec-core/subject/explicit-subject/) or [`let!`](https://rspec.info/features/3-13/rspec-core/helper-methods/let/)
+Our default MiniTest Spec has been extended to include some RSpec features such as [`subject`](https://rspec.info/features/3-13/rspec-core/subject/explicit-subject/) or [`let!`](https://rspec.info/features/3-13/rspec-core/helper-methods/let/)

 #### General Guidelines
-- Group related tests using `describe` blocks.
+- Group-related tests using `describe` blocks.
 - Use `let` to define memoized helper methods and lazy-loaded variables.
 - Use `before` blocks for setup tasks that need to be run before each example.
 - Use `subject` to explicitly define the value that is returned by the subject method in the example scope.